cqframework/ecqm-content-qicore-2023/README.md

 ### ClaimsData Testing

-To support investigation of the use of Administrative/Claims Data for use in quality reporting, we have a real-world de-identified data set of claims data from a national payer:
+To support investigation of the use of Administrative/Claims Data for use in quality reporting, we have a real-world certified to be HIPAA compliant anonymized data set of claims data from a national payer.
+The data set has about 740 patients, conforming to the [CARIN BlueButton IG](https://hl7.org/fhir/us/carin-bb/)

 * [Patient Export (2022)](input/tests/claims/ClaimsData/patient_export_2022.ndjson)
 * [Coverage Export (2022)](input/tests/claims/ClaimsData/coverage_export_2022.ndjson)